hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/options/index.md

 <tr><th>Default:</th><td><code>null</code></td></tr>
 </table>

-The *recordFields* value is an array of objects, each of which represents a record field:
+The *recordFields* value is an array of objects, each representing a record field:

 ``` js nonum
 new HHDataList({